swent-sp-2024-event-radar/mvp-prd/template/4-value_proposition.md

 Users will no longer have to worry about forgetting to take someone’s contact.
 Keeping in touch with those you met during an event is as simple as scanning a Qr Code.

-Event hosts can manage their large attendee lists effortlessly using Event Radar’s event management tools and create communities thanks to Event Radar’s social media capabilities.
+Event hosts can manage their large attendee list effortlessly using Event Radar’s event management tools and create communities thanks to Event Radar’s social media capabilities.

 Our comprehensive solution helps build a sustainable user base and community driven environment that competes with more established solutions that do not address nor combine such functionalities.